wolfSSL/rustls-wolfcrypt-provider/README.md

 # rustls-wolfcrypt-provider

-Code that lets you use wolfCrypt as a crypto provider for Rustls.
+Code that lets you use `wolfCrypt` as a crypto provider for `Rustls`, with `no_std` support by default.
+The `std` library is only used in tests and the `build.rs` file for binding generation; the core crypto provider itself does not depend on `std`.

 ## Status